tikv/rfcs/text/2020-09-06-enum-in-copr.md

 Enum could be casted to `Bytes` and `Int`.
 Therefore, in TiKV coprocessor, we will need to implement `cast_enum_to_bytes` and `cast_enum_to_int`.

+## Aggregators for Enum and Set

+For other SQL functions, such as `MAX`, `MIN`, and so on, we could implement them as aggregators.
+This can be done by modifying current implemented aggregators.

 ## Integration with TiDB (future work)